tcpalmer/nina-scheduler/synchronization.md

 * Since there is no guider attached to a client instance, there is no RMS metadata available so grading on RMS is skipped.
 * Since the equipment on the client instance (focal length, camera) may differ from the server and other clients, the set of comparison images must be further filtered to only compare against images for the same profile ID.

 Grading on the server is unchanged.
+Note that the counts in your Exposure Plans for your target in the server profile will reflect images taken across all NINA instances.

 ## NINA Profiles for Synchronization